 Applied developmental science examines the lifelong interactions among individuals and their contexts and applies these findings to prevent and intervene in problems and promote positive development in people of all ages.
 Individuals' access to support and opportunity varies dramatically with race, sex, and other factors.
-Our unique experiences and perspectives are influenced by intersectionality, the dynamic interrelations of social categories-gender, race and ethnicity, sexual orientation, socioeconomic status, immigration status, and disabilities-and the interwoven systems of power and privilege that accompany social category membership.
+Our unique experiences and perspectives are influenced by intersectionality, the dynamic interrelations of social categories, including gender, race and ethnicity, sexual orientation, socioeconomic status, immigration status, and disabilities.
 Central to intersectionality are the assumptions that all individuals have multiple identities that converge, within each identity is a dimension of power or oppression, and identities are influenced by the sociocultural context.
-Individuals experience multiple overlapping identities and struggle against intertwined systems of oppression and bias.
 Intersectionality is inherently tied to context because the personal importance of social categories and the meaning ascribed to them vary with context.
 The study of intersectionality sheds light on how discrimination, marginalization, oppression, and privilege combine to influence individuals' experiences in unique ways across the lifespan.